needle-mirror/com.unity.entities/Documentation~/entities_job_foreach.md

 [!code-cs[with-shared-component](../package/DocCodeSamples.Tests/LambdaJobExamples.cs#with-shared-component)]

 The example uses the EntityManager to get all the unique cohort values.
 It then schedules a lambda job for each cohort, passing the new color to the lambda function as a captured variable.
-Since all the jobs run on distinct chunks, they can run in parallel (they are all scheduled with the inputDeps object passed to the OnUpDate() function of the system).
-And, since the system schedules multiple, independent jobs, it also combine the independent job handles into one handle, which it uses as the return value for OnUpdate().

 <a name="lambda-parameters"></a>
 ## Lambda parameters